dbielas/Network/README.md

  permit gre host 198.51.100.2 host 203.0.113.2
- remark Allow established TCP sessions permit tcp any any established remark Inbound Web Access to DMZ Server permit tcp any host 172.16.50.10 eq www permit tcp any host 172.16.50.10 eq 443 remark Permit ICMP Echo-Reply permit icmp any any echo-reply remark Explicit Deny All deny ip any any
+ remark Allow established TCP sessions permit tcp any any established remark Inbound Web Access to DMZ Server (Pre-NAT and Post-NAT support) permit tcp any host 203.0.113.2 eq www permit tcp any host 203.0.113.2 eq 443 permit tcp any host 172.16.50.10 eq www permit tcp any host 172.16.50.10 eq 443 remark Allow External Ping to Outside WAN IP (Troubleshooting/SLA) permit icmp any host 203.0.113.2 echo permit icmp any any echo-reply remark Explicit Deny All deny ip any any